-- Much further along than watchers, health care industry explorers have completed pilot projects for an average of five key digital initiatives. - They have progressed past the planning stage on fourfifths of the initiatives.
-Yet, they are operating at scale on three initiatives. - Cybersecurity is also showing progress for explorers, as the leading area in foundation initiatives. - Earlier investments in business intelligence have provided a foundation for big data and analytics in the health care industry.
-Explorers have made more progress here than in other mainstay initiatives.
-The Carolinas HealthCare System used machine learning and predictive analytics to reduce the readmission rate (from 21% to 14%) for patients with chronic obstructive pulmonary disease (COPD). - Organizations have also made more progress on digital marketing than the other customer initiatives.
-This rules-based, revenue-oriented initiative tends to provide a clear business case and also highlights the importance of growing sales in an environment of price pressure in the health care industry.
+- Organizations are much further along than watchers, explorers have completed pilot projects for an average of six key digital initiatives. - They have progressed past the planning stage on nearly fourfifths of the initiatives.
+Yet, they are operating at scale on only about six initiatives. - Cybersecurity also shows progress for explorers, as the leading area in foundation initiatives.
+Organizations must worry about protecting highlypersonal patient data as well as valuable research or drug pricing information.
+For several years, hackers have demonstrated how medical devices, from insulin pumps to pacemakers, can be attacked. - Earlier investments in business intelligence have also provided a foundation for big data and analytics.
+Explorers have made more progress here than in almost any other mainstay initiative. - Companies have also made more progress on digital marketing than the other customer initiatives.
+This rules-based, revenue-oriented initiative tends to provide a clear business case and also highlights the importance of growing sales in an environment of price pressure.